lilgallon/opengl-nero-engine/CONTRIBUTING.md

 ## Commits syntax

 If you have no idea how to name your commits, please see this small guide.
-You are not obliged to follow this guide.
+You are not required to follow this guide.

 ```
 <type>(<scope>): <subject>